Professional leaders and employers

 - engaged in professional learning and development and keep accurate records of this

-- having regular performance appraisals, incorporating the Practising Teacher Criteria, and keeping accurate records
+- having regular performance appraisals, incorporating the Standards for the Teaching Profession, and keeping accurate records

 - part of the Mandatory Reporting process (when there are concerns about a teacher's conduct or competence) and you handle these appropriately and report to the Education Council

 - knowledgeable about the Council's Interim Policy for Registration, Practising Certificate and Limited Authority to Teach so you endorse a teacher to to be issued with a full practising certificate knowing their competencies and their ability to meet all of the Practising Teacher Criteria